 The three basic components of a workflow diagram are:

-1. Activities/Steps: These are the individual tasks or steps that need to be completed as part of the workflow.
+• Activities/Steps: The individual tasks or steps that need to be completed as part of the workflow.
 Each step should be clearly defined and labeled.

-2. Decisions/Branching: These are points in the workflow where a decision needs to be made or where the workflow branches off into different paths.
-Each decision should be clearly labeled and the possible outcomes should be identified.
+• Decisions/Branching: Points in the workflow where a decision is made or where the process branches into different paths.
+Each decision should be clearly labeled with the possible outcomes.

-3. Connectors/Arrows: These are the lines or arrows that connect the activities and decisions in the workflow diagram.
-They show the sequence of steps and the direction of flow in the workflow.
+• Connectors/Arrows: Lines or arrows that connect the activities and decisions in the workflow diagram.
+These show the sequence and direction of flow.

 About Jessie Strongitharm